 Who am I?

 Sounds like a simple question, – You know yourself, right? – but I found it very hard to answer.
 Here are just a few of the things that I considered.
-When I think about who I am, I start with things like: I am a mother, I am a wife, I am Latvian, my age, my background and experiences.
+When I think about who I am, I start with things like: I am a mother, a daughter, a sister, a wife, a friend.
+I am Latvian, my heritage and my culture, my age, my background and experiences.
 Only then I think about my professional details.
 At the beginning when I was shaping my trainer brand, I chose to skip personal details and look only at my professional life, but I did not feel good about it.
 I decided to experiment and to introduce myself as a family person.
 That decision created the opportunity for discussions about family and work.
 I like to think that I encourage people to know that it is possible to have both: kids and exciting work which demands traveling.

 Where is my strength?